genestack/user-tutorials/user-guide/source/guide/pipelines.rst

-Also, the application will always write DP (number of reads covering position), DV (number of high-quality variant reads), DP4 (number of forward reference, reverse reference, forward non-reference and reverse non-reference alleles used in variant calling) and SP (phred-scaled strand bias P-value) tags in the output file.
+Also, the application will always write DP (number of reads covering position), DV (number of high-quality variant reads), DP4 (number of forward reference, reverse reference, forward non-reference and reverse non-reference alleles used in variant calling) and SP (phred-scaled strand bias p-value) tags in the output file.

 The result Genetic Variations can be explored in **Genome Browser** as a